-- Signal builder (allowing a generator-capable logic analyzer to generate specific packets for a protocol)
+- Signal builder and pattern generator (allowing a generator-capable logic analyzer to generate specific packets for a protocol)

 Scripts are open-source and highly collaborative.
-Ikalogic remains the main contributor to the ScanaStudio scripts, always ensuring scripts meets our standards, but we couldn’t get to where we are without the input of many active users who suggested fixes, updates and new features.
-Some scripts are written from the ground up by other third party users and shared back to the whole community.
-If you’re interested about adding your own features to ScanaStudio to automate some analysis processes, you can get started here:
+Ikalogic remains the main contributor to the ScanaStudio scripts, always ensuring scripts meet our standards, but we couldn’t get to where we are without the input of many active users who suggested fixes, updates and new features.
+Some scripts are written from the ground up by other third-party users and shared back to the whole community.
+If you’re interested in adding your own features to ScanaStudio to automate some analysis processes, you can get started here:

 Updating decoders and/or getting new ones

 At any moment, you can launch the script manager from ScanaStudio by clicking on the settings menu (top right corner) and then “Scripts manager”.

 This window lets you download any new scripts that may have been added online, or update existing scripts.
 Scripts that have the “D” icon in the capability column are scripts that can decode signals.